x3mxray/Cortex.Demo.RFM/MLServer/README.md

 332 | Very regular - Middle value | These are the best customers.
 You can try to sell them a new product or service.
 Send them special offers
 333 | VIP | These are the best customers.
 You can try to sell them a new product or service.
 Send them special offers

-# How to understand what type of contacts are in which cluster?
+# How to understand what type of contacts are in cluster?
 After model training and evaluating report **rfm_clusters_{datetime}.csv** will be created in solution folder.
 It has format: **Cluster|R|F|M**.
 So you can easy identify what types of contacts are in each cluster regarding the table above.